Chapter 70. Other Provisions

 Unless otherwise paid, payment of the appropriate beer or wine tax shall accompany each report.

 G. All shipments by holders of wine and beer shipper's licenses or Internet wine and beer retailer's licenses shall be by approved common carrier only.
-Common carriers possessing all necessary licenses or permits to operate as common carriers in Virginia may apply for approval to provide common carriage of wine or beer, or both, shipped by holders of wine and beer shipper's licenses or Internet wine and beer retailer's licenses, by dated letter to the Supervisor, Tax Management Section, requesting such approval and agreeing to perform deliveries of beer or wine shipped, maintain records, and submit reports in accordance with the requirements of this section.
-The board may refuse, suspend, or revoke approval if it shall have reasonable cause to believe that a carrier does not possess all necessary licenses or permits, that a carrier has failed to comply with the regulations of the board, or that a cause exists with respect to the carrier that would authorize the board to refuse, suspend, or revoke a license pursuant to Title 4.1 of the Code of Virginia.
-Before refusing, suspending, or revoking such approval, the board shall follow the same administrative procedures accorded an applicant or licensee under Title 4.1 of the Code of Virginia and regulations of the board.
+Common carriers possessing all necessary licenses or permits to operate as common carriers in Virginia may apply for a permit to provide common carriage of wine or beer, or both, shipped by holders of wine and beer shipper's licenses or Internet wine and beer retailer's licenses, by application.
+The authority may refuse, suspend, or revoke approval if it shall have reasonable cause to believe that a carrier does not possess all necessary licenses or permits, that a carrier has failed to comply with the regulations of the authority, or that a cause exists with respect to the carrier that would authorize the authority to refuse, suspend, or revoke a license pursuant to Title 4.1 of the Code of Virginia.
+Before refusing, suspending, or revoking such approval, the authority shall follow the same administrative procedures accorded an applicant or licensee under Title 4.1 of the Code of Virginia and regulations of the authority.

 1. The recipient to demonstrate, upon delivery, that the recipient is at least 21 years of age; and